microsoft/language-server-protocol/versions/protocol-1-x.md

 ```
 #### RequestMessage

-A request message to decribe a request between the client and the server.
+A request message to describe a request between the client and the server.
 Every processed request must send a response back to the sender of the request.

 ```typescript
 interface RequestMessage extends Message {